orbeon/orbeon-forms-doc/form-builder/formulas-examples.md

 ## Number of weekdays between 2 dates

-In the following XPath expression, the start and end dates are inline, so you'll most likely want to modify it to refer to, say, dates entered by users in a form fields.
-The expression takes Saturday and Sunday to be part of the weekend.
-Credits: this is a translation to XPath of [Java code written by Roland](https://stackoverflow.com/a/44942039/5295).
+- **Input** – In the following XPath expression, the start and end dates are inline, so you'll most likely want to modify it to refer to, say, dates entered by users in a form fields.
+- **Weekends** – The expression takes Saturday and Sunday to be part of the weekend.
+- **Credits** – This is a translation to XPath of [Java code written by Roland](https://stackoverflow.com/a/44942039/5295).

 ```xpath
 for